strikles/atac/README.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/others/anders_breivik.jpg"></p>

-Their extrajudicial proceedings of Colegio Militar alumni linked to Law Enforcement are megaloimaniac and delusional, as if they believed they were some kind of "Extrajudicial Justiciary Knight" akin to Anders Breivik with sentences as repugnant as directing violence to women, children and elderly people at the end of their life to gamble incarceration or self-harm, creating drug addicts and forcing people to become homeless.
+Their extrajudicial proceedings of Colegio Militar alumni linked to Law Enforcement are megalomaniac and delusional, as if they believed they were some kind of "Extrajudicial Justiciary Knight" akin to Anders Breivik with sentences as repugnant as directing violence to women, children and elderly people at the end of their life to gamble incarceration or self-harm, creating drug addicts and forcing people to become homeless.

 They focus on inducing synthetic states of psychosis, gambling destruction of private property on a daily basis for 6 years, directing violence towards others (taking a special interest in women, parents and close relations) in a macabre psychiatric protocol of breaking one's psyche to pass their victims as being mentally ill, and coerce them into **accepting** surviving under torture (a word I've been forced to hear daily for several years) and psychiatric "care" against their will by exacting cyber-sodomy and vibro-tactile cyber-torture to sabotage phone calls with relatives, social interactions with friends, wedding plans and intimate relations to pass me as an incapable and incompetent paranoid schizophrenic as **WORKPLACE REVENGE**.